webplatform/docs-wpd/Creating_API_pages/index.md

 {{TODO|The API_Listing template needs to include the Compatibility Section and import compat tables.
 Note that the import compat tables does not appear to work currently.
 See below}}

 ==Object page content==

+The object page is pretty straight-forward.
+Here you'll want to explain how to use the object and its relationship to the other objects in the API.

+{{TODO|The API_Object template needs an '''Applies to''' field to which the summary table in the API_Listing page can refer to list all of the objects in the API listing page.}}

+{{TODO|In the API_Object template, '''Subclass of''' should be changed to '''Inherits from"" for greater accuracy and clarity.}}

 ==Intermediate pages==